 The Production Team

 Hybrid events need more crew than purely physical or virtual events.
 Someone managing the virtual platform.
 Someone directing cameras.
 Someone moderating chat.
 Someone coordinating speakers.
+Someone monitoring the stream quality in real time.

 Rehearsals Save Events

 Every hybrid event disaster we’ve witnessed came down to inadequate preparation.
 The speaker who didn’t know where to look.
 The poll that didn’t launch.
 The breakout room that nobody could join.
+The audio from the room that was unintelligible for virtual attendees.

 Let’s Plan Your Hybrid Event